Super Green BBQ Chicken Caesar Salad

-Regular readers will know that I had to get a personal trainer because being a food writer made me fat.
-Or rather, I made myself fat being a food writer.
-When I first started he asked me to keep a food diary, to which I responded, “boy, are you in for a shock.”
+Regular readers will know that I had to get a personal trainer because being a food writer made me fat (there is absolutely nothing wrong with being fat – I just wasn’t happy).
+When I first started he – my personal trainer – asked me to keep a food diary, to which I responded, “boy, are you in for a shock.”

 At the time I was judging an afternoon tea competition, which required me to eat six teas a week for a couple of months.
 I’ve never seen anyone’s mouth drop open so fast (except perhaps mine every time I walk into the kitchen and see the peanut butter banana bread I’ll be posting about next week).

 Every now and again he still says something like, “so, how’s the food going?” to which I respond, “um, yeah fine” because I really don’t know what else to say.
 How do I tell him that I started the day with a cheese börek from the Turkish food centre, spent the day testing recipes, which meant I ate two lunches and then I’m out for dinner because I’m working on an area guide?

 Yeah I know, you’re jealous.
 Well, let me tell you that actually, eating a lot is hard.
 Often I just want to sit in bed and slurp instant noodles while watching Netflix.

 And sometimes, I just want to eat a salad.

 I made this salad on Snapchat last week and loads of people asked for the recipe.
 It barely resembles a traditional Caesar but really, who cares?
 The chicken is cooked on the BBQ because that’s fun and tastes great, but we’ve also had it just grilled or bashed thin then fried in a skillet.
 We add Tenderstem broccoli because I’m obsessed with it and also because this salad is a celebration of green things.
 I love the flavours of Caesar but really it’s just a load of lettuce in a bowl.
 This, my friends, is more satisfying.